Skip to content

 We use a pseudo-language with operators like for, match, if, and optional to express this complex serialization logic in the specification.

-The language allows us to specify a structure out of simple serialization slots.
+The language allows us to specify a structure composed of simple serialization slots.

-Each slot specifies a fragment of the serialized stream of bytes, whereas operators specify how the slots are combined to form the resulting stream of bytes.
+Each slot specifies a fragment of the serialized stream of bytes, while operators specify how the slots are combined to form the resulting stream of bytes.

 The notation is summarized in Table 3.